rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 tedious (and potentially impact performance) to have a check like this in every function.
 Instead, we can make a new type and put the validations in one place, in the type's constructor.
 Then our functions can use the type with the confidence that we have values that meet our requirements.
-Here's an example of one way to define a `Guess` type that will only create an instance of `Guess` if the `new` function gets a value between 1 and 100:
+Listing 9-8 shows one way to define a `Guess` type that will only create an instance of `Guess` if the `new` function gets a value between 1 and 100: